 Locally made goods at the Pisac markets

 Peru, especially the Andean region, is famous around the world for its colorful marketplaces catering to tourists and locals alike.
 If you're looking to buy a keepsake for yourself or some souvenirs for friends and family back home, skip the brick and mortar stores and check out the market stalls first!
 The Andean highlands are home to a number of major marketplaces, but the most famous is without a doubt located in the small town of Písac.
 Pictured above, Písac's marketplace is regarded as too touristy by some, but regardless, we remain fans and recommend it at least as a short half-day trip from Cusco.
+For other ideas of what to do when in Cusco, check out Best Things to Do in Cusco.

 7. Visit the Floating Islands of Lake Titicaca